 The founder and director of our center is Chökyi Nyima Rinpoche.
 This well-known meditation master and teacher has been teaching students around the world for more than 30 years. read more

 The second son of Tulku Urgyen Rinpoche, Tsikey Chokling Rinpoche was born in eastern Tibet in 1953.
 He was recognized by the Karmapa as the fourth reincarnation of the great 19th-century treasure revealer Tertön Chokgyur Dechen Lingpa. read more

 Born in 1981 to Chokling Rinpoche and his wife Dechen Paldron, Phakchok Rinpoche is the grandson of Tulku Ugyen Rinpoche and the eldest brother of the Yangsi Dilgo Khyentse Rinpoche. read more

 Lama Tenzin Sangpo

 Lama Tenzin Sangpo was chosen by Chökyi Nyima Rinpoche to be our "resident lama" and so he spends most of the year at Gomde to guide and uphold our spiritual practice.
 He is at your disposal to answer questions on practice or the integration of Buddhist teaching in your everyday life.

 His extraordinary vocal talent was recognized and encouraged early on, leading him to become the monastery’s chant master.
-Today his unique vocal talent helps support the monastery through benefit concerts and album sales.
+Today his unique vocal talent helps to support the monastery through benefit concerts and album sales.

 In addition, Lama Tenzin is well-versed in the various Buddhist philosophies and an expert in Vajrayana practices.

-Lama Öser is one of the longest standing monks of our monastery, and has been studying and practicing the Dharma since childhood.
+Lama Öser is one of the longest standing monks of our monastery and has been studying and practicing the Dharma since childhood.
 He has also been teaching in the West and happily visits us at least once a year.

 His warm, easygoing attitude makes it easy to sit down with him and discuss one’s practice.